modupeadeonojobi/medi-diagnosis/README.md

 npm install
 ```

-The tooken has expired go to [apiMedic](https://sandbox-authservice.priaid.ch/docs.html) to generate a new token.
+The tooken has expired.
+Go to [apiMedic](https://sandbox-authservice.priaid.ch/docs.html) to generate a new token.
 Credential Username: modupeadeonojobi@gmail.com Password: r5XPx96DaLc4y3J2E
-and replace the token in environments.
+and replace the token in environment component.

 ## Development server